GlassboxNews/docs/docs/wordpress-plugin.rst

 Installation
 **************************************************
-1. Download the plugin zip.
+1. Download the (plugin zip)[https://github.com/GlassboxNews/wordpress-plugin/releases/tag/v0.1.0-beta.1].
 2. Install the zip as a plugin by uploading the file.
 3. Activate the plugin.
 4. (Optional) You should enable the use of wordpress Json API if disabled.